 Low-Dose Aspirin in Decreasing Inflammation in Patients Undergoing Gynecologic Surgery

-- Women undergoing gynecologic surgery that includes removal of their fallopian tubes.
+- Women undergoing gynecologic surgery for presumed benign indications that includes the removal of their fallopian tubes.
 This may include sterilization procedures, hysterectomy or partial or full adnexectomy

 - Eligible women will have fulfilled their childbearing desires

-- Women currently on either regular (greater than two doses per week for more than half of the previous 12 weeks prior to enrollment) aspirin therapy, non-steroidal anti-inflammatory drugs (NSAIDS), Tylenol or chronic steroidal anti-inflammatory medications
+- Women who either in the last 12 weeks or are currently using regular (more than 1 dose per day for greater than 3 days of the week) aspirin therapy, non-steroidal anti-inflammatory drugs (NSAIDS), acetaminophen or chronic steroidal anti-inflammatory medications

 - Women with known bleeding diathesis or bleeding disorder